-The 91 Eastbound Corridor Operations Project is discussed in the SR-91 CIP environmental document that was completed in 2012.
+The 91 Eastbound Corridor Operations Project is included in the SR-91 CIP environmental document that was completed in 2012.
 An alternatives analysis to evaluate potential improvement options in the eastbound direction was initiated in 2020 and completed in 2022.
-Efforts to determine final scope and prepare an environmental revalidation are scheduled to begin in 2023.
+Efforts to determine final scope and prepare an environmental revalidation began in 2023.